-4.C.1 League Divisions
+31. League Divisions

-- The DCM has three Divisions, they are called the Bundesliga (National Division), the Regionalliga (Regional Division) and the Verbandsliga (Club Division).
+- 1) The DCMM has three Divisions, they are called the Bundesliga (National Division), the Regionalliga (Regional Division) and the Verbandsliga (Club Division).
 The Bundesliga (National Division) is the highest Division, the Regionalliga (Regional Division) is the second highest and the Verbandsliga (Club Division) is the third highest. - 2) There is no obligation to implement a Verbandsliga (Club Division) but Boards may introduce one at their discretion. - 3) The licensing class for clubs is the same as the division.
 Clubs are represented in the divisions by their assigned teams.

-5.C.1 DCB Bundesliga (National Division)
+32. DCB Bundesliga (National Division)

-- The Bundesliga (National Division) is the highest division of the DCM.
-Where clubs meet licensing criteria and have been issued a license, they may participate with one team in that division. - The DCB Bundesliga 2021 (National Division) is divided into preliminary and final rounds.
-The preliminary round is divided into groups, the membership of a group is determined by the regional origin of the club or membership of a Regional or State Board. - 3) The titles of the groups are as follows and include the following federal states: - a) DCB Bundesliga-Nord: Schleswig-Holstein, Mecklenburg-Western Pomerania, Hamburg, Bremen and Lower Saxony - b) DCB Bundesliga-Ost: Brandenburg, Berlin, Saxony, Thuringia and Saxony-Anhalt - c) DCB Bundesliga-Südost: Bavaria - d) DCB Bundesliga-Südwest: Baden-Wuerttemberg and Saarland - e) DCB Bundesliga-Mitte: Hesse - f) DCB Bundesliga-West: North Rhine-Westphalia and Rhineland-Palatinate - 4) All groups are played as group rounds.
-This means the matches are played in a league with no knockout games.
-Only the first half of the season (Hinrunde) is played in this league. - 5) The team that leads the table after the last round of matches in the respective Bundesliga (National Division) preliminary round qualifies for the DCM Finals. - 6) The DCM Finals consist of knockout games only and are structured as follows: - a) Teams in the Bundesligen (National Divisions) from which the "Deutsche Cricketmeister" or the "Deutsche Vize-Cricketmeister" originated in the previous year automatically qualify for the semi-final. - b) Taking account of paragraph 6a, there are two quarter-finals, - i) two champions from the Bundesliga-Nord, Bundesliga-Ost and Bundesliga-West play in the Viertelfinale-Nord (Quarter-Final North), - ii) two champions from the Bundesliga-Mitte, Bundesliga-Südost und Bundesliga-Südwest play in the Viertelfinale-Süd (Quarter-Final South).
+- 1) The Bundesliga (National Division) is the highest division of the DCMM.
+Where clubs meet licensing criteria and have been issued a license, they may participate with one team in that division. - 2) The DCB Bundesliga 2022 (National Division) is divided into one preliminary and one final round.
+The preliminary round is divided into groups, the membership of a group is determined by the regional origin of the club or membership of a Regional or State Board. - 3) The titles of the groups are as follows and include the following federal states: - a) DCB Bundesliga-Nord: Schleswig-Holstein, Mecklenburg-Western Pomerania and Hamburg - b) DCB Bundesliga-Niedersachsen: Lower Saxony and Bremen - c) DCB Bundesliga-Ost: Brandenburg and Berlin - d) DCB Bundesliga Sachsen: Saxony, Thuringia and Saxony-Anhalt - e) DCB Bundesliga-Südost: Bavaria - f) DCB Bundesliga-Südwest: Baden-Wuerttemberg, Rhineland-Palatinate and Saarland - g) DCB Bundesliga-Mitte: Hesse - h) DCB Bundesliga-West: North Rhine-Westphalia